jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 ## Grading ##

 There will be roughly one homework assignment per week, typically due the following week.
 These assignments are meant to be submitted through Canvas.
-They will all have roughly equal weight; there is no special "final project".
+They will all have comparable weight; there is no special "final project".

 In addition, each student is expected to do a very brief in-class presentation about some interesting visualization they saw in the